ernstki/markin/README.md

-However, macOS and probably BSD have no problem with multiple arguments in the shebang line, so if for some odd reason you wanted to use your `/opt/local/bin/gawk` from MacPorts, you can do so:
+However, macOS and probably BSD have no problem with multiple arguments in the shebang line, so if for some odd reason you wanted to use your `/opt/local/bin/gawk` from MacPorts, you can do so by updating the first line of the `markin` script to say:

     #!/usr/bin/env gawk -f